MicrosoftDocs/azure-docs/articles/service-bus-relay/relay-hybrid-connections-http-requests-node-get-started.md

 ms.tgt_pltfrm: node
 ms.workload: na
 ms.date: 05/02/2018
-ms.author: sethm
+ms.author: clemensv

 ---
-# Get started with Relay Hybrid Connections Websockets
+# Get started with Relay Hybrid Connections HTTP Requests

 [!INCLUDE [relay-selector-hybrid-connections](../../includes/relay-selector-hybrid-connections.md)]

-This tutorial provides an introduction to [Azure Relay Hybrid Connections](relay-what-is-it.md#hybrid-connections) Websockets feature, and shows how to use Node.js to create a client application that sends Websockets messages to a corresponding listener application.
+This tutorial provides an introduction to [Azure Relay Hybrid Connections](relay-what-is-it.md#hybrid-connections) HTTP Requests, and shows how to use Node.js to create a client application that sends messages to a corresponding listener application.

 ## What will be accomplished